Latest emergency information

 Travel

-Please check VicEmergency and Vic Traffic websites before travelling and defer non-essential travel to flood affected areas.
-Do not drive into flood waters.
-For information about closures of forests, parks, roads and trails on public land managed by DELWP, visit Forest and road closures, and by Parks Victoria, visit Flood and storm affected parks.
+For information about closures of forests, parks, roads and trails on public land managed by DEECA, visit Forest and road closures, and by Parks Victoria, visit Flood and storm-affected parks.

 Heritage places and objects

-If you need information about the salvage and recovery of heritage places and objects, visit Disasters and heritage – getting prepared and recovery
+If you need information about the salvage and recovery of heritage places and objects, visit disasters and heritage – getting prepared and recovery.

 Stagnant water after flooding

-As flood water starts to drop, you may notice you have some water left in low lying or flat areas of your property.
+As flood water starts to drop, you may notice you have some water left in low-lying or flat areas of your property.
 Stagnant water will eventually evaporate or flow into waterways.
 In some instances, stagnant creates access problems or affects business operations for individual properties.

-If you want to pump or release water into a waterway, first check by visiting the Relief and Recovery page on the Vic Emergency site.
+If you want to pump or release water into a waterway, first check by visiting the relief and recovery page on the Vic Emergency site.

 Local water supply, infrastructure and storages

-You can find weekly updates on Victoria’s water storage levels by visiting the Current water snapshot.
+You can find weekly updates on Victoria’s water storage levels by visiting the current water snapshot.

 Water quality alerts